-Prano is an award-winning director who grew up on a diet of Twin Peaks in the depths of a strange Welsh community.
+Prano is a filmmaker who grew up on a diet of Twin Peaks in the depths of a strange Welsh community.
 Her work invokes imaginative worlds, fusing a dark vocabulary with eerie allure, revealing how beauty resides in strange places.

-Her music videos have picked up accolades including a UKMVA, Best Music Video at EUROPEAN INDEPENDENT FILM FESTIVAL and Best Music Short at LONDON SHORT FILM FESTIVAL.
+Her music videos have picked up accolades including a UKMVA, Best Music Video at the European Independent Film Festival and Best Music Short at London Short Film Festival.
 Her promos have been described as "effortlessly energetic and vibrant" (itsatrapfilms) and as having "enchanting vision" (video tape swap shop).